PaulHazelden/TheOtherPlace/README.md

 # Jesus and the Other Place

-Within the discipline of Christian theology: exploring what the Bible actually says about Hell
+Within the discipline of Christian theology, this is a book which unpacks what the Bible actually says about Hell.

 # Background